TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          Keywords are:

-         - **strict** - If set, then permission to edit the record will be granted only if the “authMode” evaluates OK.
-The default is that a record having an authMode configured field with a “non-allowed” value can be edited – just the value of the authMode field cannot be set to a value that is not allowed. **Notice:** This works only when maxitems
+         - **strict** - If set, then permission to edit the record will be granted only if the "authMode" evaluates OK.
+The default is that a record having an authMode configured field with a "non-allowed" value can be edited – just the value of the authMode field cannot be set to a value that is not allowed. **Notice:** This works only when maxitems
-           <=1 (and no MM relations) since the “raw” value in the record is all
+           <=1 (and no MM relations) since the "raw" value in the record is all
            that is evaluated!

    Scope